Growing singly or in small groups on (usually

 di Micologia "AMB Gruppo di Muggia e del Carso, published 28.06.2006) reported M.

 pachyderma Kühner from Italy.
 The photo and the description he provided, however, clearly show that his taxon represents Mycena clavularis (Batsch) Sacc.
 The only feature that do not tally completely is that he reported presence of clamps, while clamp connections usually are absent in M. clavularis.
 The similarity between M. pachyderma and M. clavularis was noticed also by Maas Geesteranus (1991b), who said that "the single important difference being the basal disc of the latter from which the stipe arises".
 A relevant question, in my opinion, is whether M. pachyderma is a good species at all.
+I have, however, seen material from Italy matching Kühner's description very well.

 Further images on the Internet: